 ALT Professional Mentoring Scheme: Learning and Teaching Focus

-One of the key issues identified by participants at the Connecting Legal Ed session in November 2020 was the availability of suitable mentors to support the professional development of colleagues whose focus is learning and teaching as opposed to research, or who seek a balance of teaching and research.
-In response to this, the Association of Law Teachers is establishing a national network of Legal Education Professional Mentors for its members.
-If you are interested in becoming a mentor or a mentee or indeed both please contact Caroline Strevens email@example.com .
-We welcome all ALT members irrespective of employment status and experience
+In order to support the professional development of colleagues whose focus is learning and teaching as opposed to research, or who seek a balance of teaching and research the Association of Law Teachers is establishing a national network of Legal Education Professional Mentors for its members.
+The scheme is based on matching mentees with appropriate mentors and is run in line with the following guidelines

 All communication between mentor and mentee will be confidential.
 The mentor and mentee will be introduced to each other by email and will be free to make their own arrangements to communicate.
 We would expect that the relationship would last about 12 months and that there would be approximately 6 (probably online) meetings in that period, which may or may not relate to an academic year.

 - Both parties must be fully committed to the aims and show mutual respect and understanding throughout.

 - Mentees understand that is their responsibility to lead the process and to identify clearly what they want out of the process.

 - Have regular 1:1 meetings as mutually agreed.

 - Make note of what works and what doesn’t—what is useful for some mentors and mentees may not be for others.

 - Be proactive in suggesting change and enhancement to this process